converged-computing/oras-operator/examples/tests/hello-world/README.md

 ## Job with ORAS

-Finally, create the same but with a job.
+Finally, create a job to run Pi.
+This job shows piping the command into an output file.

 ```
+kubectl apply -f job.yaml
 ```

 ## Pull Output